Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Potential Industry Solutions

 \section{Potential Industry Solutions}

-The industry problems identified above (inconsistent processes, inconsistent data, and duplicated data) could be resolved via the rigorous adoption of process standards, data standards, and authoritative data stores.
+The industry problems identified above (inconsistent processes, inconsistent data and duplicated data) could be resolved via the rigorous adoption of process standards, data standards and ADSs.
 Given the nature and scale of these industry problems, the potential industry solution must be bold.
-Transformation across both financial market infrastructures (FMIs)\footnote{We use the term financial market infrastructure (FMI) to refer to a “legal or functional entity that is set up to carry out centralised, multilateral payment, clearing, settlement, or recording activities” and “exclude the participants that use the system” \cite{bis-principles-for-fmis}.} and broker-dealers\footnote{We use the term broker-dealer to refer to “any person engaged in the business of effecting transactions in securities for the account of others” (a broker) or “any person engaged in the business of buying and selling securities for his own account, through a broker or otherwise” (a dealer) \cite{sec-guide-to-broker-dealer-registration}.} covering processes, data formats and data repositories would clearly be a significant and lengthy endeavour.
-Therefore, in this paper we explore the incremental stepping-stones on the route towards a desirable end state.
+Transformation across both financial market infrastructures (FMIs)\footnote{We use the term FMI to refer to a “legal or functional entity that is set up to carry out centralised, multilateral payment, clearing, settlement, or recording activities” and we “exclude [from the definition] the participants that use the system” \cite{bis-principles-for-fmis}.} and broker-dealers\footnote{We use the term broker-dealer to refer to “any person engaged in the business of effecting transactions in securities for the account of others” (a broker) or “any person engaged in the business of buying and selling securities for his own account, through a broker or otherwise” (a dealer) \cite{sec-guide-to-broker-dealer-registration}.} covering processes, data formats and data repositories would clearly be a significant and lengthy endeavor.
+The adoption challenges would include industry coordination on business cases, funding/ resourcing, prioritization, deployment and potentially the decommissioning of legacy systems.
+Therefore, in this paper we explore the incremental stepping-stones on the route toward a desirable end state.